RepRapFirmware allows for gcode sequences, called macros, to be stored on the SD card. these macros can then be called by using M98, for example:

 G4 S1 in it for 1 second repeats.

-This can be used in combination with Conditional Gcode to check the object model to look for a particular condition, and then take an action.
+This can be used in combination with GCode Meta Commands to check the object model to look for a particular condition, and then take an action.

 Caution must be taken not to start a loop that takes a long time to complete, without having a